“Artistically designed small gardens condense diverse nuances into distilled outdoor vignettes in personalised, sensory spaces.”

 When foliar structures are at low ebb, far from their summer glory, a small garden's hardscaping ameliorates its setting with well-formed constancy.
 The quietude of hard landscaping ingredients in broader landscapes frequently assumes further connotations in ideas adapted for small gardens, and while scores of our clients favour a minimalist garden design approach, this truly varied spectrum amplifies small-scale outdoor spaces with each symbolically magnified detail nuance.

-An inspiring landscape design & build process conveys individual design brilliance, often conceived in the utter seclusion of a solitary drawing table, in search of initial ideas and materials for a brand-new garden design project.
-This subtle, elusive formula defines not only the designer's artistry and dexterity of its constructor, but also vital sense of place, when muse, inventiveness and plentiful design ideas are at the core of a landscaping scheme.
-Contrast, durability, ergonomics, pattern, tactility and indoor-outdoor fluidity are clearly as condensable as the very small gardens which they enfold...
+An inspiring landscape design & build project conveys individual brilliance, conceived in the solitude of a drawing table, brainstorming for initial ideas and materials for a new garden design, and perfected on-site collaboratively with a skilful construction team.
+This effective formula showcases not only the designer's artistry and constructor's craft, but also an inspired sense of teamwork, when synergetic muse, inventiveness and design ideas galvanise a landscape design scheme.
+Durability, ergonomics, pattern and indoor-outdoor fluidity are clearly as condensable as the very small gardens which they enfold...